soundpress/RulesOfNYC/docs/c00/index.rst

-(d) Site safety manager requirements for a façade project.
+(d) Site safety manager requirements for a facade project.

-   (1) Site safety manager presence at a façade project which does not constitute façade recladding.
-For a project that is limited in scope to façade work, and which does not constitute façade recladding:
+   (1) Site safety manager presence at a facade project which does not constitute facade recladding.
+For a project that is limited in scope to facade work, and which does not constitute facade recladding:

       (i) The primary site safety manager must, at a minimum, visit the site after required sidewalk sheds, fences, pedestrian protection, and roof and adjoining property protection have been installed, but prior to the commencement of the project.